discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 ##eLife production staff QC

 ####Expectations:
 eLife production staff vet all changes and where authors have added a comment rather than an edit, which can be easily changed, eLife staff will do this in order to keep automation optimised.

 ####Output:
-At the end of the eLife production QC process all components are zipped up and delivered to an eLife AWS bucket **TBC**
+At the end of the eLife production QC process all components are zipped up and delivered to an eLife AWS bucket: elife-production-productionchecked **TBC**

 - Zip file name: elife-12345-r1.zip
 - If reprocessed r1 suffix will be replaced with r2 suffix (zipped file).
 The naming convention for all actual files remains unchanged, even if the files themsleves changed.